Silence Wang: 2021–2024: Career comeback

-On 9 February 2024, Wang appeared for the second time on the CCTV Spring Festival Gala, performing with Peking Opera artist Guo Xiao a song that he was commissioned to compose and produce for the show.
-Wang also sang the finale song with a star-studded cast including Zhou Shen and Mao Buyi.
+On 9 February 2024, Wang appeared for the second time on the CMG Spring Festival Gala, performing with Peking Opera artist Guo Xiao a song that he was commissioned to compose and produce for the show.
 On 14 February, the song "Hide the Stars" (藏星) was released, which appears on the movie soundtrack of the 2024 hit film YOLO directed by Jia Ling.
 Another song, "Guess," (猜) performed by singer Curley G, is also part of the movie's soundtrack, with both tracks composed and produced by Silence Wang.
-On 24 February, Wang performed with rapper Dong Bao Shi at the CCTV Lantern Festival Gala.
-On 26 April, he joined the music reality show The Treasured Voice (Season 5) as a music partner, performing with LaLa Hsu, Zhang Bichen, and Kelly Yu.
-On 9 May, he joined Hunan TV's live broadcast singing competition Singer 2024.
-On 14 May, he announced his first stadium concert tour themed "One Hundred Thousand Volts Live Tour", coinciding with the release of his new and 11th album of the same title.
+On 14 May, Wang announced his first stadium concert tour themed "One Hundred Thousand Volts Live Tour" (十万伏特), coinciding with the release of his eleventh album of the same title.
 The tour kicked off on 23 June in Wuhan, with stops in Chengdu, Nanjing, Zhengzhou, Shanghai, among others.
 On 26 August, he won the Most Popular Male Singer and Best Asian Singer-Songwriter awards at the 31st Chinese Top Ten Music Awards.
-On 8 December, he released his eleventh album, “One Hundred Thousand Volts” (十万伏特).
-From 30 December to 1 January, Wang held a 3-day exclusive New Year's limited theme concert in Guangzhou, titled "The Great Showman," as a tribute to the 2021 concert that was canceled.
-On 31 December, his performance "Take Off" (腾空) aired on CCTV New Year's Eve Gala.
+From 30 December to 1 January, Wang held a 3-day exclusive New Year's limited theme concert in Guangzhou, titled "The Great Showman" (大娱乐家), as a tribute to the 2021 concert that was canceled.

 2025–Present: Global reach

-On 27 January 2025, Wang appeared on the 2025 Liaoning TV Spring Festival Gala, performing the song "Lightning" (闪电).
-On 28 January, he performed at the CCTV Spring Festival Gala for the third consecutive year.
-On 29 January, his performance with Wowkie Zhang aired on Beijing TV Spring Festival Gala.
-On 11 February, he announced his 2025 concert tour "One Hundred Thousand Volts 2.0" will kick off at the Bird's Nest Stadium in Beijing on 21 March.
-On 12 February, he participated in the CCTV Lantern Festival Gala, performing with actress Mao Xiaotong the song "Go See You," (去见你) which he composed for the event.
-In February, he released a pair of TV drama soundtrack theme songs he composed and produced: "Like Sunshine Like Rain" (像晴天像雨天), the love theme song for the drama The First Frost, starring Bai Jingting and Zhang Ruonan, and "You Are In The World I Like" (你在我喜欢的世界里), title theme song for The Best Thing, starring Zhang Linghe and Xu Ruohan.
+On 28 January, Wang appeared on the CMG Spring Festival Gala for the third consecutive year.
+On 11 February, he announced his 2025 concert tour "One Hundred Thousand Volts 2.0" (十万伏特2.0) would kick off at the Bird's Nest Stadium in Beijing on 21 March.
+On 12 February, he appeared on the CCTV Lantern Festival Gala, performing with actress Mao Xiaotong the song "Go See You," (去见你) which he composed for the event.
+In February, he released a pair of TV drama soundtrack theme songs he composed and produced: "Like Sunday, Like Rain" (像晴天像雨天), the love theme song for the drama The First Frost, starring Bai Jingting and Zhang Ruonan, and "You Are In The World I Like" (你在我喜欢的世界里), title theme song for The Best Thing, starring Zhang Linghe and Xu Ruohan.